 In Resolution T-17565 the Commission found the Bright Fiber project categorically exempt from CEQA, consistent with CEQA Guidelines Section 15303 - New Construction or Conversion of Small Structures, involving construction, installation, and/or conversion of limited numbers of new and/or existing facilities/structures, and CEQA Guidelines Section 15304 - Minor Alterations to Land, involving minor trenching and backfilling where the surface is restored.
-Race proposes to revise the primarily underground project previously authorized by the Commission in Resolution T-17565 to a project with 75 percent aerial installation, relying on attaching the fiber to existing utility poles.
+Race proposes to revise the primarily underground project previously authorized by the Commission in Resolution T-17565

-The categorical exemptions cited above and previously relied on by the Commission still apply to the 25 percent of the project that will be constructed underground.
-This work involves trenching along road shoulders, the placement of conduit within the staff's inability to independently verify service levels leave these claims unsupported.
+8 See Resolution T-17495 at pp. 9-10 "While fixed wireless carriers claim to serve, or claim they shortly will serve, much of the proposed Bright Fiber Project area, line-of-site considerations in this area and staff's inability to independently verify service levels leave these claims unsupported.
 Because staff cannot verify the claims from fixed wireless as required under PU code 281(b)(2), staff has concluded that the majority of territory in the region is underserved for the reasons outlined below.